frochet/jobUCL2013/labs/dns_lab/netkit-lab_dns/README.rst

     dig @server -t type FQDN

-If no server are specified, dig use the default one that you can find in /etc/resolv.conf
+If no server are specified, dig uses the default one that you can find in /etc/resolv.conf.

-While doing these request, observe the packets that are exchanged between the differents DNS server.
+While doing these requests, observe the packets that are exchanged between the differents DNS server.
 Is this what you expected?
 Sketch the Question/response order on the figure below.

   .. figure:: ../../../png/labs/dns/topo.png
      :align: center
      :scale: 100

-You've learn that DNS can work in two way: Forward and Reverse.
+You have learnt that DNS can work in two ways: Forward and Reverse.
 We will now resolve IPV6 addresses into their corresponding DNS names.

-Find the FQDN domain name of the following ipv6 addresses by asking the root server:
+Find the FQDN domain name of the following IPv6 addresses by asking the root server:

 -
 	2001:db8:ba1:b0a::22